postlund/pyatv/docs/documentation/protocols.md

 ```

 Like with the event channel, the sender is expected to establish a TCP connection to
 `dataPort` and enable encryption.
-Remote control messages are from now on exchanged on the
+Remote control messages should from now on be exchanged on the
 data channel.

 The sender shall continuously send feedback updates to the receiver on the control channel: